Requirements Temporary Protection Directive

 Validity proof of residency

-Are you leaving the Netherlands and do you apply for protection in another European Union country?
+Are you leaving the Netherlands and do you apply for protection in another EU country?
 Then your temporary protection in the Netherlands will end.
 Have you deregistered from the local council (BRP) because you returned to Ukraine?
 If you want to apply for temporary protection in the Netherlands again, you must register with the local council again.

 Travelling in Europe

 Travelling as Ukrainian